amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/50_add_images/20_client_code.md

 ## Update ImageStore class

 The `ImageStore` class is part of the original code sample we started from.
 It is located in *Landmarks/Models/Data.swift* file.
 Accessing the `image` property of a Landmark triggers the image loading logic.
-This class also takes care of caching images in mmeory to avoid loading them at each access.
+This class also takes care of caching images in memory to avoid loading them at each access.

-In *Landmarks/Models/Landmark.swift*:
+Let's look how it works by reading code in *Landmarks/Models/Landmark.swift*:

 ```swift
 extension Landmark {